Bayer to stop sales of birth control device tied to injuries

 FDA Commissioner Scott Gottlieb said Friday the agency would work with Bayer to continue the study, but noted “Bayer will not be able to meet its expected enrollment numbers” for new patients.
 The study was designed to follow patients for three years to better assess complications.

+Gottlieb said the FDA will continue to monitor adverse events reported to its database after Essure is removed from the market.

+“I also want to reassure women who’ve been using Essure successfully to prevent pregnancy that they can continue to do so,” he said.
+Those who think it’s causing problems, such as persistent pain, should consult with their doctors, Gottlieb added.

-Essure’s original label warned that the device’s nickel can result in allergic reactions, such as itching and hives.
+Essure’s original label warned that the device’s nickel can result in allergic reactions.
+Its current labeling lists hives, rash, swelling and itching as possible reactions.

 But many women have attributed other problems to the implant, including mood disorders, weight gain, hair loss and headaches.
 Those problems are listed in the current FDA labeling for the device, with the qualifier: “It is unknown if these symptoms are related to Essure or other causes.”